threefoldfoundation/info_sdk/src/4_tokens/getting_freetft.md

 ## Receiving tokens in the 3SDK Wallets

-You can apply for FreeTFT here: [GetFreeTFT.Threefold.io](https://www.getfreetft.Threefold.io) But before you do please make sure you create a wallet that has a trustlin to receive the tokens in.
+You could apply for FreeTFT here: [GetFreeTFT.Threefold.io](https://www.getfreetft.Threefold.io) But before you do please make sure you create a wallet that has a trustlin to receive the tokens in.

 **Important note: SDK Wallets automatically have a trustline for the TFT, FreeTFT & TFTA assets.**

-In the SDK you can easily set up Stellar based wallets for both TFT, FreeTFT and TFTA
+In the SDK you could easily set up Stellar based wallets for both TFT, FreeTFT and TFTA

 In the left Menu click Wallets Manager.